Thank you!

 Changes in Behavior: Benzodiazepine addiction can also lead to changes inbehavior, such as mood swings, secrecy about drug use, and engaging inrisky behaviors to obtain the drug.

-Explore our latest blog articles on addiction treatment, mental health, and holistic recovery strategies.
+Explore helpful articles on addiction treatment, mental health tips, and holistic strategies to empower your healing journey.

 Find answers to commonly asked questions about addiction and recovery.

-Insurance
+Insurance Options

-If you do not see your provider listed, please contact us to learn more about obtaining coverage.
-We do not accept Medicaid at this time.
+If you don't see your insurance provider listed, please contact us to learn more about your coverage options.
+Currently, we do not accept Medicaid.
+We'll verify your insurance at no obligation, providing you clarity on your coverage and anticipated costs.